Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Can You Sleep With Scleral Contact Lenses?

-You should not sleep in scleral contact lenses unless your eye doctor specifically prescribed that schedule for your exact lenses.
+You should not sleep in scleral contact lenses unless your eye doctor specifically prescribed overnight wear for your exact lenses.
 Most scleral lens wear routines are daytime wear with removal, cleaning, and disinfection after use.
 Sleeping in contacts that are not approved for overnight wear can raise the chance of irritation, infection, or reduced oxygen to the eye.
-If you accidentally sleep in your scleral lenses and notice pain, redness, light sensitivity, or blurry vision, remove them if you can and contact your eye doctor.

 How to Clean and Store Scleral Contact Lenses Safely